Toyota Motor Manufacturing Czech Republic: Products

 The company originally produced three cars that were, in essence, the same but badge engineered: the Citroën C1, Peugeot 107 and Toyota Aygo.
 These cars shared the vast majority of parts with only small cosmetic alterations.
 The project was called B-Zero after its city car market segment.

-In 2014, the next generation models were launched, with Citroën and Toyota retaining their existing model names, and Peugeot naming their new version the 108.
+In 2014, the new generation models were launched, with Citroën and Toyota retaining their existing model names, and Peugeot naming their new version the 108.
 The second generation joint venture still shares many key components, but there are more visual differences between the different marques.